 - Subnet mask

-- In the IP Pool page, enter the IP addresses and the DNS names, select a Primary IP, and then click Next.
+- In the IP Pool page, enter the following information, select a Primary IP, and then click Next.

 Consider the following while configuring the IP addresses and DNS names:

-- To ensure proper configuration of File Services, the IP addresses you enter in the IP Pool page should be static addresses and the DNS server should have records for those IP addresses.
+- To ensure proper configuration of File Services, the IP addresses you enter in the IP Pool page must be static addresses and the DNS server must have records for those IP addresses.
 For best performance, the number of IP addresses must be equal to the number of hosts in the vSAN cluster.

 - You can enter up to 32 IP addresses.